 Community-based participatory research is an approach that combines evidence-based research strategies with collaborative community based strategies to bridge the gap between research and community health practice.
 Establishing effective societal behavioral change for improving community health is a primary outcome for measuring success of community-based participatory research.
 This approach recognizes that community partnerships are essential in the development, implementation, and evaluation of community health programs.
 Students will be exposed to definitions and principles for this approach.
 Through lectures, readings, and discussion they will also be exposed to various research designs, ranging from those that emanate from the community, community-academic partnerships, and academic research projects that depend on community participation.
 Students will also discuss implementation of such research and evaluation strategies.
-Offered As Needed.
+Prerequisite: Admission to the MPH program or Permission by the Program Director.
 (GR)